Drinking Water: Groundwater Standards

 Flumetsulam

-The groundwater standards for flumetsulam were recommended in Cycle 11 (2020).
+DHS recommended groundwater standards for flumetsulam in Cycle 11 (2020).
+However, these standards were not adopted in administrative rule.**

-• Recommended preventive action limit = 8 mg/L
+• Recommended Preventive Action Limit (Cycle 11) = 8 mg/L

 Flumetsulam is an herbicide used to control weeds in corn and soybeans.
 Studies have shown that exposure to high levels of flumetsulam can affect the kidneys.